AlexChang0424/UniFinalYearProject/README.md

 # UniFinalYearProject

+Project Title
-Project Title - IoT based Hydroponic Deep-Water Culture (DWC) Monitoring System and Plant Condition Prediction using CNN
+IoT based Hydroponic Deep-Water Culture (DWC) Monitoring System and Plant Condition Prediction using CNN

+Projetc Involed
-Projetc Involed - Internet of Things and Machine Learning
+Internet of Things and Machine Learning Implementation

-Project Objectives -
+Project Objectives
 i.
 To create and build a cost-efficient, indoor-suitable prototype hydroponic monitoring system. ii.
 To integrate the Internet of Things sensors on the system to measure the water's nutritional content, temperature, and air humidity & temperature. iii.To integrate a machine learning-based system to predict the health and growth rate of the hydroponic plants.